lucaciarimboli/progettoAPSC/project/README.md

 - `data` - Data files
   - `Xsec` - Cross-section data files for different species
   - `config` - File .json with simulation data
-- `tests/` - Test codes
+- `tests/` - Some test codes for implementation

 ## Build

 This project uses a Makefile for building.
-Available commands:
+Available commands are:

 ```bash
 # Build the executable (default)